 In the spring of 2003 was the first show in the Open Ranch Versatility Contest Series, started in Marble Falls, Texas.
 Russell and Kelly put on these monthly shows, where exhibitors compete for awards such as monogrammed jackets, tack, gift cards and even saddles.
 The shows involve cattle work mixed with everyday ranch obstacles, and tests the horse and riders ability to perform varying tasks.
 Visit the RHV page and find out more about the upcoming show series!

-Today, Kelly works with horses and their owners, both in training and lessons.
-She is involved with Burnet County 4H Horse Club, Capitol Area Quarter Horse Association, and the Ranch Horse Versatility Contest Saddle Series.
-She secretaries NCHA and ACHA cuttings, and judges Open shows.
+Today, Kelly and Russell work with horses and their owners, both in training and lessons.
+They are involved with Burnet County 4H Horse Club, Capitol Area Quarter Horse Association, and the Ranch Horse Versatility Contest Saddle Series.
+Kelly secretaries NCHA and ACHA cuttings, and judges Open shows.

 Russell and Kelly stand their own stallion, Tempers Playin, a 1993 AQHA bay son of the great cutting horse, Freckles Playboy, and out of a producing daughter of Doc Tari.
 These black type bloodlines have already produced competitive offspring in both the cutting androping arenas.
 Visit the Tempers Playin page for breeding information!